 Surgery is needed to treat this condition.
 The surgery creates two separate arteries.

 Usually the truncal vessel is kept as the new aorta.
-A new pulmonary artery is created using tissue from another source.
+A new pulmonary artery is created using tissue from another source or using a man-made tube.
 The branch pulmonary arteries are sewn to this new artery.
 The hole between the ventricles is closed.

 Call your health care provider if your infant or child: